 Winning designs will remain on the assigned traffic signal box for a minimum of two years.
 Should damage occur to the box prior to that, the same design will be reinstalled.
 After two years, should the integrity of the wrap start to fade, damage to the box occur, or a new box be installed, a new design will be added to the box.

-In September 2020, the Town will begin accepting submissions for the next three traffic boxes from artists.
-Stay tuned for more information in the coming months!
-Artists should send the completed application form and the proposed design to Program Coordinator Krissi Oden.
+We will accept submissions for the next 3 boxes to be wrapped through January 31, 2022.
+Artists should send the completed application form and the proposed design to Krissi Oden.

 All traffic signal boxes will be vinyl wrapped based on winning designs.
 Entries should be submitted in the following format: